LetsMelon/rusvid/examples/README.md

 - `layers`: composition with two layers and per layer one path
 - `simple_animation`: composition with simple animation on rectangle
 - `read_svg_file`: composition with layer from `.svg`-file
-- `grid`: calculate a grid of squares with an animated background
+- `grid`: calculate a grid made out of squares with an animated background

 ### black_video